Pokémon Black and White: Gameplay

 Pokémon Black and White are role-playing video games with adventure elements, presented in a third-person, overhead perspective.
 There are three basic screens: an overworld, in which the player navigates the main character; a battle screen; and the menu, in which the player configures their party, items, or gameplay settings.
 The player controls a Pokémon Trainer who begins the game with a single Pokémon and is able to capture more using Poké Balls.
 Like all other Trainers, the player can carry up to six Pokémon at one time.
 However, the game also includes a network of PCs to store hundreds of Pokémon.
-PCs are found in certain buildings—named, "Pokémon Centers", where the player can heal their Pokémon when they have low health or have fainted.
+PCs are found in certain buildings called Pokémon Centers, where the player can heal their Pokémon when they have low health or have fainted.

 Pokémon can learn up to four moves, including attacking moves, healing moves, and moves that inflict status conditions on the opponent.
 They have six stats that affect battle performance: maximum hit points (HP), Attack, Defense, Special Attack, Special Defense, and Speed.
 Attack and Special Attack are distinguished from Defense and Special Defense by the types of moves being considered: generally, moves involving physical exertion are physical, while moves involving supernatural or elemental powers are special.
 Moves are classed as one of seventeen types: Normal, Water, Grass, Fire, Electric, Ghost, Bug, Fighting, Ice, Steel, Rock, Poison, Psychic, Dark, Dragon, Ground, and Flying; Pokémon can have one or two types.
 Generally, most of a Pokémon's moves correspond to its typing.
 A Pokémon's type makes it vulnerable or resistant to others; for example, Fire-type Pokémon are weak to Water-type moves, while Grass-type moves do little damage to them and Electric-type moves do normal damage.